-The curriculum follows a sequence beginning with mental health followed by a focus on children and youth, and finally adults and older adults.
-Course content surrounding each age group allows students to apply knowledge on biopsychosocial dimensions and practice working with individuals, families, caregivers and groups.
-Level I fieldwork experiences are integrated in the courses and allow students to engage with clients, demonstrate performance, and apply course content for practice.
-Students engage in critical thinking, case-based integration, and laboratory performance courses in each of the first three semesters.
-Research and scholarship courses allow students to explore concepts in depth and understand evidence-based practice and apply science base to practice.
-The curriculum includes numerous inter-professional experiences to prepare students for practice in a changing practice environment.
-At the completion of four didactic semesters, students complete two full time level II fieldwork experiences.
-Students return for a one week time period prior to graduation for knowledge synthesis and exam preparation.
+The curriculum follows a sequence beginning with the exploration of foundational concepts, followed by a focus on mental health, then children and youth, and finally adults and older adults.
+Course content surrounding each age group allows students to apply knowledge of biopsychosocial dimensions across all abilities and conditions for practice with individuals, families, caregivers and groups.
+Level I fieldwork experiences are integrated in the second, third, and fourth semesters in a seminar course and a one week focus on community based experiences, faculty led experiences, and simulation experiences designed to facilitate knowledge and application of the OT process in mental health settings, settings focusing on children and youth, and settings focusing on adults and older adults.
+The courses allow students to engage with clients, demonstrate performance, and apply course content for practice.
+Research and scholarship courses provide students structured opportunities to explore contemporary research and apply evidence-based practice.
+The curriculum includes numerous inter-professional experiences to prepare students for practice in dynamic environments.
+At the completion of four academic semesters, students complete two full time Level II Fieldwork experiences.
+Students return for a one week time period prior to graduation for knowledge synthesis and preparation to enter the profession.